 Naturally, the right-wing media supporting the Conservatives has gone into overdrive, talking about the £30billion of extra costs to deliver Jeremy Corbyn’s hard-left programme of nationalisations and investment in the NHS, social care, education, public sector pay, police, tuition fees, pensions and other areas.

 Indeed, the Draft Manifesto makes for glorious reading.
-When you have suffered for years under the greedy and incompetent fat-cat bosses of Southern, for instance, why wouldn’t you like to see the train companies brought back into public ownership?
+When you have suffered for years of commuting under the greedy and incompetent fat-cat bosses of Southern Rail, for instance, why wouldn’t you like to see the train companies brought back into public ownership?
 And scrapping the inflated university tuition fees is bound to be popular with younger voters and their parents.
 Indeed, across the board, Jeremy Corbyn’s agenda is on the face of it populist and attractive to many.

-From the moment Guardian journalist Seumas Milne, Corbyn’s chief media adviser was called out of a policy meeting at around 7.30pm on Wednesday (10 June 2017) to be given the news and re-entered to say “can we stop the conversation for a moment?
-The Manifesto has been leaked”, Labour has been tearing itself with recriminations.
-This is not how to handle the crisis, showing the public just how disunited the party is.
-Labour’s Ben Bradshaw seemed to be enraged when asked about by a BBC journalist, basically saying that Labour MPs were simply trying to hang on to their seats and that attacking Theresa May’s Manifesto was more relevant than worrying about a Labour programme that would never come to pass.
+From the moment Guardian journalist Seumas Milne, Corbyn’s chief media adviser, was called out of a policy meeting at around 7.30pm on Wednesday (10 May 2017) to be given the news and re-entered to say “can we stop the conversation for a moment?
+The Manifesto has been leaked”, Labour has been tearing itself apart with recriminations.
+This is not how to handle a crisis, showing the public just how disunited the party is.
+Labour’s Ben Bradshaw seemed to be enraged when asked about it by a BBC journalist, basically saying that Labour MPs were simply trying to hang onto their seats and that attacking Theresa May’s Manifesto was more relevant than worrying about a Labour programme that would never come to pass.

 As I write, it seems even amendments to the Draft Manifesto are being leaked.
 It is hardly worth Labour having a Manifesto Launch now.
 Crisis communication specialists will pore over this general election for years to come.

-* The writer is crisis communication specialist and the article is his view and not that of any organisation or other individual.
+* The writer is a Brighton-based crisis communication training and media relations and media training specialist, working in London and Sussex.
+This article is his view and not that of any organisation or other individual.